 What the Rio new home prices number really measures

 Compare that with the resale market, which is far calmer.
-The widely watched FipeZap index, which tracks finished homes, had Rio’s smartest neighbourhood rising about six and a half percent over twelve months, while an industry body put the citywide average nearer fifteen percent.
+The widely watched FipeZap index tracks finished homes, and it had Rio’s smartest neighbourhood rising about six and a half percent over twelve months.
+An industry body put the citywide average nearer fifteen percent.

 So the true picture is a market that is firm but not frenzied, with a small, expensive slice of new launches running hot.
 For anyone weighing a purchase, the resale figures are the better guide to what a typical apartment costs.